-- Monitoring, or scouting, is the most important element of a successful IPM program.
-Monitoring documents the presence and development of pests, or the conditions that are conducive for pest outbreak throughout the year. - Monitor weather information or soil temperatures to optimize control.
-Growing Degree Day models to predict outbreaks are well-developed for many pests and should be used to guide applications. - It is essential to record the results of scouting in order to develop historical information, document patterns of pest activity, and document successes and failures.
+• Monitoring, or scouting, is the most important element of a successful IPM program.
+Monitoring documents the presence and development of pests, or the conditions that are conducive for pest outbreak throughout the year.

+• It is essential to record the results of scouting in order to develop historical information, document patterns of pest activity, and document successes and failures.

 - Train personnel to observe and document turf conditions regularly (daily, weekly, or monthly, depending on the pest), noting which pests are present, so intelligent decisions can be made regarding how damaging they are and what control strategies are necessary. - Train personnel to determine the pest's life cycle, and know which life stage to target (for an insect pest, whether it is an egg, larva/nymph, pupa, or adult). - Train personnel to determine whether the corrective actions actually reduced or prevented pest populations, were economical, and minimized risks.
-Record and use this information when making similar decisions in the future. - Train personnel to document, identify, and record key pest activities on key plants. - Look for signs of the pest.
+Record and use this information when making similar decisions in the future. - Train personnel to document, identify, and record key pest activities on key plants. - Identify signs of the pest.
 These may include mushrooms, animal damage, insect frass, or webbing. - Identify the symptoms of the pest.
 Look for symptoms such as chlorosis, dieback, growth reduction, defoliation, mounds, or tunnels. - Determine the damage.
-Problem areas might include the edges of fairways, shady areas, or poorly drained areas.

-- Document when the damage occurred.
-Note the time of day, year, and flowering stages of nearby plants. - Map pest outbreaks locations to identify patterns and susceptible areas for future target applications and ultimate pesticide reductions.
+Problem areas might include the edges of fairways, shady areas, or poorly drained areas. - Document when the damage occurred.
+Note the time of day, year, and flowering stages of nearby plants. - Map pest outbreak locations to identify patterns and susceptible areas for future target applications and ultimate pesticide reductions.